shawfdong/shawfdong.github.io/_posts/2017-7-14-tentakel.md

 tags: [Linux, Provisioning]
 ---

 **Tentakel** is a program for executing the same command on many hosts in parallel using various remote methods.<!-- more --> Tentakel is bundled with the [Rocks](http://www.rocksclusters.org/wordpress/) cluster toolkit; so it should be familiar to Rocks users.
-In my humble option, Tentakel has been largely superseded by [Ansible]({{ site.baseurl }}{% post_url 2017-7-13-ansible %}), which can easily do everything Tentakel does, and many more things that Tentakel doesn't.
+In my humble option, Tentakel has been largely superseded by [Ansible]({{ site.baseurl }}{% post_url 2017-7-13-ansible %}), which can easily do everything Tentakel can, and many more things that Tentakel can't.

 ## Installing Tentakel
 [https://github.com/sfermigier/tentakel] is written in Python.
 So the easiest way to install Tentakel is to use [pip](https://pip.pypa.io/en/stable/).